All Episodes

 However, I believe it's not nothing new.

-No, I got I got your point, Dexter.
+No, I got your point, Dexter.

 Let me ask you, have you done this yourself?

-Uh yes, sir, and uh continuing continuing to do so.
+Yes, sir, and continuing to do so.

-Uh just a matter of working art, you know, and uh not blaming or uh uh someone else because they have a depth and are doing well, Uh be it another country or another individual, if you will, uh uh that's how I feel about it.
+It's a matter of working hard, you know, and not blaming someone else because they have adapted and are doing well, be it another country or another individual, if you will.

-And and I don't think we've ever met, and I've only heard you for what's been a you know a minute and a half or so of your exposition of your beliefs in this thing, and I gotta tell you, just based on this conversation, and absolutely nothing else, this is the greatest statement of what America is about I've ever I'm I've ever heard on this program uh when I fill in for it.
+And I got to tell you, just based on this conversation and absolutely nothing else, this is the greatest statement of what America is about I've ever heard on this program when I fill in for it.

-Uh th this is the greatest statement because what you've said is expect change, adapt, educate yourself, take personal responsibility, don't blame anybody else, and go forward and do it.
+This is the greatest statement because what you've said is expect change, adapt, educate yourself, take personal responsibility, don't blame anybody else, and go forward and do it.

-Yes, sir, I believe that whole heartily.
+Yes, sir, I believe that wholeheartedly.

 I mean, that's just how it is.